EconomyLens.com

 Tokyo's stock market was one of several in Asia ticking upward Monday morning. ©AFP

-Hong Kong (AFP) – Asian markets kicked off the week with a rally Monday morning, tracking gains made by Wall Street on Friday after the US central bank chief suggested coming interest rate cuts.
-Investors weighing the prospects of a September cut had been closely eyeing the speech by Federal Reserve Chair Jerome Powell at an annual symposium in Jackson Hole, Wyoming.
+Hong Kong (AFP) – Asian markets kicked off the week with a rally on Monday, tracking gains made by Wall Street on Friday after the US central bank chief suggested coming interest rate cuts.
+Investors weighing the prospects of a September reduction had been closely eyeing the speech by Federal Reserve Chair Jerome Powell at an annual symposium in Jackson Hole, Wyoming.

 Related

 “The balance of risks appears to be shifting,” Powell said, noting a slump in employment even as inflation remains above target.
-He added that the “unusual” situation “may warrant adjusting our policy stance”.
+He added that the “unusual” situation “may warrant adjusting our policy stance.”
 Wall Street stocks surged following Powell’s speech, rebounding from a tech sell-off earlier in the week.
-European markets also ticked upwards.
+European markets also ticked upwards after the speech.
 During the first trading sessions in major Asian markets following the comments, stocks made notable gains.

-Hong Kong’s main index was up nearly 1.3 percent one hour after opening, while benchmarks in Tokyo, Shanghai, Sydney, Seoul, and Taipei also rose.
+Tokyo rose almost half a percent on the day, while Hong Kong finished up 1.9 percent, boosted by a surge in Chinese tech giant Alibaba.
+Shanghai, Seoul, and Taipei also rose.
+Sydney finished marginally higher.
 “By hinting that the Fed could cut even without pristine inflation numbers, (Powell) transformed caution into conviction,” Stephen Innes of SPI Asset Management wrote in a note Monday.
 “Expectations for a September cut now hover near certainty,” he added.

+Paris and Frankfurt were slightly down during early trading in Europe, paring back Friday gains.
+London was closed for a public holiday.
 Powell has come under intense public pressure this year from US President Donald Trump to lower rates.
 But the independent central bank has kept benchmark interest rates steady at a range of between 4.25 percent and 4.50 percent since its last reduction in December.
-In keeping rates unchanged, policymakers cited resilience in the labor market as they monitored the effects of Trump’s wide-ranging tariffs on the world’s biggest economy.
+In keeping rates unchanged, policymakers cited resilience in the labour market as they monitored the effects of Trump’s wide-ranging tariffs on the world’s biggest economy.

 Reacting to Friday’s news, the dollar fell against currencies such as the euro, pound, and yen, as lower returns make the greenback less appealing to foreign investors.
-Oil markets were nearly flat Monday, following price increases made last week as investors considered the potential for a peace deal in Ukraine more than three years after Russia’s invasion.
+Oil prices crept up on Monday, adding to increases made last week as investors considered the potential for a peace deal in Ukraine more than three years after Russia’s invasion.
 Traders are now eagerly awaiting a quarterly earnings report from US chip juggernaut Nvidia on Wednesday, which is expected to shed light on how its strong push into artificial intelligence is faring.

 New York – Dow: UP 1.9 percent at 45,631.74 (close)